 Alice’s doctoral research is a pastoral and missiological response to the migration of young people from the traditional churches to the Pentecostal Churches in Kenya.
 She is focussing particularly on the experience of Nyabene Synod in the Methodist Church of Kenya.
 The purpose of the research is to find out why the youth are leaving the Methodist churches for the Pentecostal churches in Kenya.
 To achieve this, a study of the Pentecostal churches will be done to reveal what attracts the youth in comparison with what the Methodist churches offer, and provide an effective pastoral response.

-Hankyu’s doctoral research is concerned with finding a theological model of contextualisation in relation to religious pluralism.
-He is particularly focusing on the impact of religious pluralism on the social development practice of Christian missions in The Gambia.
-He is exploring how the social mission of the Methodist Church in the Gambia has related to the context of religious pluralism and how this has then impacted the social mission of the Methodist Church.
+Hankyu’s doctoral research is concerned with finding a theological model of contextualisation in relation to local culture.
+He is particularly focusing on the impact of local culture on the social development practice of Christian missions in Ghana.
+He is exploring how the social mission of the Methodist Church in Ghana has related to the local culture and how this has then impacted the social mission of the Methodist Church.

 Alison’s doctoral research is exploring the role of religious conversion in supporting and enabling prisoners and ex-prisoners in the process of desistance of crime.
 There are three contexts to her research – theological, social and criminological.
 By the end of this research project she will have looked at the theological context of religious conversion, the nature and context of the prisoner’s own experience and considered the relevant parallels with criminal desistance theory.